Control of concerted back-to-back double ionization dynamics in helium: Model system

 In the following, we use the standard regularized ($1+1$)-dimensional model of helium, where the quantum mechanical Hamiltonian takes the form of~\footnote{Throughout, we use atomic units ($m_e = e = 4\pi\epsilon_0=a_0=2|E_\text{Ryd}|=1$) unless indicated otherwise.}

 where $x_i$ is the coordinate of electron $i$.
 The regularization parameter $\alpha$ is taken from \lit{pvb_edyn_tannor_2015} and set to $0.739707902$.
 This regularization leads to a match of the exact ground state energy of the helium atom.
-The interaction with the external field is described by the vector potential $A(t)$ and the interaction operator $\hat X$ in velocity gauge.
-We prefer velocity gauge over length gauge because only fields $E(t)=-\dd A(t)/\dd t$ with vanishing time integral are physical~\cite{madsen_gauge_2002}.
-This can easily be achieved by requiring that the potential $A(t)$ vanishes for $t\to \pm\infty$.
-Additionally, the velocity gauge typically is computationally more efficient, especially at higher pulse intensity~\cite{madsen_2010}, and the local control expressions shown in \autoref{sec:theory_lct} are simpler in velocity gauge.
+The interaction with the external field is described by the vector potential $A(t)$ and the interaction operator $\hat X$ in {(reduced)} velocity gauge. {An additional term, $A^2(t)/2$, in the Hamiltonian has been eliminated by a standard gauge transformation,\cite{bransden_joachain_book} which does not affect the expectation values of interest discussed here.} We prefer velocity gauge over length gauge because only fields $E(t)=-\dd A(t)/\dd t$ with vanishing time integral are physical.\cite{madsen_gauge_2002} This can easily be achieved by requiring that the potential $A(t)$ vanishes for $t\to \pm\infty$.
+Additionally, the velocity gauge typically is computationally more efficient, especially at higher pulse intensity,\cite{madsen_2010} and the local control expressions shown in \autoref{sec:theory_lct} are simpler in velocity gauge.

-To take the Fermionic nature of the electrons into account, we write the total wavefunction as direct product of a spin-dependent and a coordinate-dependent part.
+To take the fermionic nature of the electrons into account, we write the total wavefunction as direct product of a spin-dependent and a coordinate-dependent part.
 Since the non-relativistic Hamiltonian does not couple different spins, the spin-dependent part of the wavefunction remains constant during the time evolution.
 For helium, the electronic ground state is a singlet state whose spin-dependent part is antisymmetric with respect to exchange of the electrons, $2^{-1/2} [ \ket{\alpha_1\beta_2} - \ket{\beta_2\alpha_1} ]$.
 Thus, to ensure total antisymmetry of the wavefunction with respect to exchange of the electrons, the \emph{coordinate}-dependent part of the wavefunction has to be \emph{symmetric}, $\psi(x_1,x_2) \stackrel!= \psi(x_2,x_1)$.
-Symmetry can be straightforwardly exploited by rotating the coordinate system by $45^\circ$.
+Symmetry can be exploited by rotating the coordinate system by $45^\circ$.
 In this rotated coordinate system, the coordinates $u$ and $v$ are defined as

 Exchange of $x_1$ and $x_2$ leads to a sign flip in $v$.
 Accordingly, the wavefunction is axially symmetric in $v$,